IMSoley/tasawwuf/README.md

 * “READ!”
 (The Reality Behind Muhammad’s First Revelation)
 * Ash Shifa (Muhammad: Messenger of Allah) Qadi Iyad
 * The Secrets of the Self: Asrar-I-Khudi
+* Inspirations: On the Path of Blame by Ibn Qadi Simawnah
 * An Ocean Without Shore: Ibn Arabi, The Book, And The Law by Michel Chodkiewicz [[PDF](https://archive.org/download/AnOceanWithoutShoreIbnArabisViewsOnTheBookAndTheLawByMichelChodkiewcz/An%20Ocean%20Without%20Shore%20-%20Ibn%20Arabi%27s%20Views%20on%20The%20Book%20and%20the%20Law%20by%20Michel%20Chodkiewcz.pdf)]
 * In Search of the Lost Heart
+* Awakened Dreams: Raji's Journeys with the Mirror Dede by Ahmet Hilmi
+* The Mevlevi wird: The prayers recited daily by Mevlevi dervishes
 * Science of the Cosmos, Science of the Soul
 * Al-Qusharyri's Epistle on Sufism [[PDF](http://data.nur.nu/Kutub/English/Qushayri_Risala.pdf)]
 * Shari'ah and Tariqat - Inseperable and Indivisible [[PDF](https://attahawi.files.wordpress.com/2011/02/shariah-and-tariqah-inseparable-and-indivisible.pdf)]